- Home

 Grant funding

-Thatched building owners in Scotland can apply for help with the cost of maintaining historic, traditional thatched roofs through the Historic Environment Grants Programme.
+Thatched building owners in Scotland can apply for help with the cost of maintaining and repairing historic, traditional thatched roofs through the Historic Environment Grants Programme.

 - Previous